finwistic

 A+ setup walkthrough: the intraday base and all-in entry

 Host asks what an A+ setup looks like.
-Gon walks through a real example: stock gaps up pre-market, fades out intraday, then forms a base at a reference level.
-His buy point is the breakout of the intraday high after that base has formed — he wants to see increasing volume as it reclaims that level.
+Gon walks through a real example: a low-float stock that gapped up pre-market, faded out intraday, then formed a base at a reference level — a short-squeeze setup.
+His buy point is the breakout of the intraday high after that base has formed, with increasing volume as it reclaims the level.
+He doesn't read the news or care about the catalyst — he doesn't even know why the stock moved.
+What he cares about is the squeeze pattern: demand showing up, fades getting absorbed, base forming.
 On high-conviction A+ setups, he goes all-in — full account — drawing on Lance Breitstein's advice to go big when the trade is genuinely easy.
-The stop is placed just below the base; if it loses that level, he's out.

 "My buy price is my stop loss — the moment it takes out my entry, that tells me the setup failed."